maciejmiklas/led-display/README.md

 Here is the Arduino sketch: [SimpleBitmat](/examples/SimpleBitmat/SimpleBitmat.ino), now lest go over it:

 First we have to initialize display, as we have done in above in chapter "Setting things up".
 Next we have to create data that can hold our bitmap - it will have 3x2 bytes.
 This gives us up to 3 lines and 16 horizontal pixels.
 But the size of our bitmap is 8x8 pixels and this will be also the size of the painted rectangle.
-It should be as small as possible, so that you could place another bitmap next to it.
+It should be as small as possible, so that you could place another bitmap right next to it.

 The display will obviously only paint the rectangle given by width/height and not whole *data* array.
 This is normal, that data array can hold more pixels than accrual size of out bitmap, because size of data is a multiplication o 8 and bitmap not necessary.

 ``` cpp